This article outlines what User Groups is, how it helps you, and everything you need to know about its functionality.

 Grouping users means that you can alter the permissions of all the users within that group, for each device group they have access to, at once.
 This system replaces our prior 'User types' feature, whereby you set a user's account as an admin or otherwise.
 Now, you can ensure users only have admin access where you want them to, on a mass scale, and ensure they can't edit groups they don't have authority over.

 For example, you can set all users within your frontline staff user group to have admin access to your Brisbane pumps, but read-only access to your Brisbane compressors.
 There are three permission levels you can set: read, write or admin.
-These will be explained in further detail later.
+These are explained in further detail in our article About User Permissions.

 - Easily segment your staff so that users only see the assets they require on their dashboard